 - With a spatula, slide any pesto that has creeped up the food processor bowl back towards the bottom.
 Add parmesan and pulse again until parmesan is mixd in.

-- Carefully, while food processor is on, slowly pour the olive oil into pesto mixture.
+- Carefully, while food processor is on, slowly pour the olive oil (affiliate) into pesto mixture.
 With a spatula, scrape pesto mix that has gone up the sides back down again, and pulse as needed to desired consistency.
 Pesto should have some solids and not too soupy or fine.